 |Poverty and HungerHealthConflictEmergency ResponseHumanitarianismGenderEqualityHuman RightsChildren's RightsSocial JusticeFair tradeEnvironmentSustainable DevelopmentClimate ChangeCitizenshipMigration||Free ResourcesTeacher TrainingWhole School Initiatives/ Frameworks||

-Think Global is a national education charity, and the hub of a community of schools, NGOs and businesses which care about global learning and development.
-Our goal is to help create a more just and sustainable world, through the power of global learning.
-We provide regular online training opportunities to teachers from across the UK.
+Think Global is a national education charity in the UK, working to enable people to understand and think critically about global issues, motivating and encouraging us to act for a more just and sustainable world.
+We bring together resources and expertise in global learning and skills development, engage with and strengthen the global learning sector, and develop policy focused activity to achieve our aims.
+We provide regular online and face-to-face training opportunities to teachers from across the UK.
 Global Dimension is our dedicated website for teachers, helping you explore ‘the world in your classroom’.
 It lists hundreds of teacher-rated resources and has extensive background information on global issues and news events, as well as a wealth of lesson activity ideas.
-There is also an online calendar of global dates, and a free global wallplanner for schools.
-Via Global Dimension, you can sign up to the Think Global Schools Network to receive regular news and ideas about teaching the global dimension in the classroom.
+There is also an online calendar of global dates.
+Via Global Dimension, you can also order our free global wallplanner and sign up to the Think Global Schools Network to receive regular news and ideas about teaching global learning.

 |Pupil Action/ Active CitizenshipPupil workshops/ School Speakers||